Selvaprakash-Ramalingam/double/README.md

 **2. Use the commands:**
 - `/handoff` - End of session, capture what matters
-- `/sync` - Route insights to organized files
+- `/sync` - Route insights to organised files
 - `/engineering` - Load engineering context (or `/tasks`, `/business`, `/research`)

 That's it.
 Commands auto-load in Claude Code.